A guide to group life insurance

 The application will need to be supported with the Pension Scheme Tax Reference (PSTR) if it is a registered group life insurance scheme.

-Other group insurances you should consider for employees
+Other types of group insurance you should consider for employees

-Businesses can arrange group protection schemes that include other insurances for their employees outside of life insurance.
+Businesses can arrange group protection schemes that include other types of insurance for their employees outside of life insurance.
 These include:

 • Group Income protection insurance - protects employees' earnings during periods when they are unable to work due to illness or injury.
 For more information, read our article "What is group income protection and is it worth it?"